o355/PyWeather/README.md

 Notices are important things you'll want to know about PyWeather.

 ### PyWeather 0.6.3 beta is now delayed
 Right now, PyWeather 0.6.3 beta is officially delayed.
-This is due to a city I'm doing QA on that has a lot of bad data that I need to start catching.
-On the flipside, viewing historical data with PWSes will be available in 0.6.3 beta.

-The ETA for the release is December 7, but this might be delayed as far back as December 14.
+QA is taking a lot longer than expected.
+I've ran into invalid data errors with a lot of PWSes and some cities that I have to add invalid data catching to.
+This is a lengthy and tedious process, and it isn't easy.

+In addition, there's new and existing features that need to get changed.
+I've also got QA to wrap up as well.
+OS X, FreeNAS, Ubuntu 16.04, and Raspbian 9 are left.

+Unless I can somehow magically finish QA, and everything else goes smoothly (it won't), PyWeather 0.6.3 beta will be delayed.

+PyWeather 0.6.3 beta will be released on or before December 15, 2017.

-### PyWeather's GitHub page will be discontinued on December 1, 2017
+### PyWeather's GitHub page will be discontinued whenever 0.6.3 beta is released
-No one use it, so I'll be turning off GitHub pages for this repo on December 1, 2017.
+cool!

 ### Beta notice
 If you haven't noticed, PyWeather is in beta.
 Basic features should work completely fine, but more advanced and newer features may not work 100% of the time.